 Fall.
 4(4-1) A student may earn a maximum of 12 credits in all enrollments for this course.
+RB: Not appropriate for native or near-native speakers of the language.
+Students with previous study of the language should contact the coordinator for a placement exam.

 Study of any of the less commonly taught languages at the elementary level.
-Speaking, reading, and writing.
-Development of oral proficiency skills.
+Speaking, listening, reading, and writing a less commonly taught language.
+Development of and emphasis on oral proficiency skills.